 Legal advocacy

-The Epilepsy Center is committed to supporting people with epilepsy, rare diseases and intellectual disabilities.
-We can help families who are struggling find legal advocates to assist in getting appropriate health care coverage, immigration support, access to adequate housing or educational services.
-The following organization may also be able to provide help:
+We’re committed to supporting children with epilepsy, rare diseases, and intellectual disabilities, as well as their families.
+We can help you find legal advocates who can aid in obtaining health care coverage, immigration support, access to suitable housing, and educational services.
+The following organizations may also be able to help:

-Many special education programs and community-based programs offer summer programs for children with disabilities or with medical needs.
-Boston Children’s offers scholarship money on a limited basis to qualifying families to assist with tuition for summer camps.
-Ask your social worker if you’d like more information.
+Many special education and community-based programs offer summer programs for children with disabilities or complex medical needs.
+Boston Children’s offers scholarships on a limited basis to qualifying families to assist with tuition f.
+Ask a member of your care team if you’d like more information.

 Helpful links